amejiarosario/amejiarosario.github.io/source/_drafts/Data-Structures-Time-Complexity-for-Beginners-Graphs-tutorial.md

 }
 {% endcodeblock %}

-Notice that `addAdjacent` runtime is *O(1)*, while `removeAdjacent` is *O(|E|)*.
-What if instead of an array use a map...🧐 But, let first get it working and later we make it faster.
+Notice that `adjacent` runtime is *O(1)*, while `remove adjacent` is *O(|E|)*.
+What if instead of an array use a HashSet 🧐?
+It could be *O(1)*.
+But, let first get it working and later we can make it faster.

 > Make it work.
 Make it right.
 Make it faster.

-Ok, now that we have the `Node` class, let's build the Graph class that can peform operations such as adding/removing vertices and edges.
+Ok, now that we have the `Node` class, let's build the Graph class that can perform operations such as adding/removing vertices and edges.

 **Graph.constructor**